-We recently got a new tool at Thingsquare, which helps us ensure that we have extremely low power consumption of our software: the Otii Arc power box by Sony.
+We recently got a new tool at Thingsquare, which helps us ensure that we have extremely low power consumption of our software: the Otii Arc current and voltage measurement box, by Qoitech.
 This little box quickly lets us – a bunch of software persons – measure and understand the power consumption of the software that we run on our low-power hardware.

 Today we use this to build an wireless dimmer and make it extremely low-power: we want to run it on one single coin-cell battery.